dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 > **Note:** This uses [darc](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md) and migrates default channels and subscriptions

-1. You can optionaly run DARC migration script in a dry run mode.
-This doesn't update anything, but displays DARC comands which will be executed.
+1. You can optionally run DARC migration script in a dry run mode.
+This doesn't update anything, but displays DARC commands which would be executed.
 ```
 ./m2m-dotnet.ps1 -Migrate -DataFile m2m-dotnet_[timestamp].json -DryRun
 ```
-2. Run DARC migration script (it's safe to be executed repeatedly):
+2. Run DARC migration script (it is safe to execute it repeatedly):
 ```
 ./m2m-dotnet.ps1 -Migrate -DataFile m2m-dotnet_[timestamp].json
 ```